 The DC Poet Project

 The DC Poet Project is a poetry reading series and open-to-all poetry competition culminating in the publication of a new book of poetry by a DC author.
-Founded in 2017 through the support of LISC DC and the DC Commission on the Arts and Humanities, the DC Poet Project partners with DC Public Library, BRINK Media, the Anacostia Coordinating Council, and American Poetry Museum to produce community-oriented arts programming.
+Founded in 2017 through the support of LISC DC and the DC Commission on the Arts and Humanities, the DC Poet Project partners with DC Public Library, BRINK Media, and the Anacostia Coordinating Council to produce community-oriented arts programming.

 Every year, the DC Poet Project features an exceptional group of area poets.
 In 2021 the DC Poet Project featured E. Ethelbert Miller, Naomi Ayala, John Johnson, Holly Karapetkova, Kim B Miller, Grace Cavalieri, Lori Tsang, Jane Schapiro, W. Luther Jett, Marlena Chertock, and Malik Thompson.
 The 2021 series was curated by Regie Cabico and hosted by Aaron Holmes.
 You can learn more about the 2021 reading series on the Day Eight blog here.